 - Consult a doctor whenever you suspect that you have an infection.
 Antibiotics cannot treat viral infections, such as cold and flu.
 Get a proper diagnosis before taking any antibiotics.

 - Take antibiotics as per the prescribed dosage and course.
 Do not stop the medication when symptoms subside.
 Not completing an antibiotic course may cause the recurrence of infection with more severity.
+It may also lead to drug resistance, compromising your immunity and rendering the antibiotic no longer effective against the bacteria.

 What Is The Safest Antibiotic For UTI During Pregnancy?